Waterfront

 Catechesis of the Good Shepherd

-The Catechesis takes place in “The Atrium”, a prepared environment for children where Scripture is proclaimed, study of the great liturgical moments of the Church are celebrated and the traditions of our faith are experienced.
-This is a place of prayer, the opportunity for child and adult to contemplate the great mysteries of God’s kingdom and of life.
+The Catechesis takes place in “The Atrium,” a prepared environment for children where Scripture is proclaimed, the study of the great liturgical moments of the Church are celebrated, and the traditions of our faith are experienced.
+This is a place of prayer, the opportunity for children and adults to contemplate the great mysteries of God’s kingdom and of life.

 Two of the guiding principles of the Catechesis of the Good Shepherd are: